eat-together-team/eat-together/README.md

 yarn start
 ```

 8. Get the expo mobile app (https://expo.dev/client) and scan the generated QR code with the app.
+Follow any necessary instructions that come (e.g. you may need to create your own EAS/Expo account).

 ### Testing